 In Kyiv, the capital of Ukraine, where Russia continues to invade, a "No. 309" public school with approximately 1,700 students is carrying out evacuation drills in preparation for the potential use of nuclear weapons by Russia.
 Since the invasion began on February 24th of last year, Russian President Vladimir Putin has frequently alluded to the possibility of employing nuclear weapons, heightening concerns of a nuclear threat.
 That's why the school arranges its training procedures.

-Evacuation drills simulating the use of nuclear weapons by Russia are seen in Kyiv,
+Evacuation drills simulating the use of nuclear weapons by Russia are seen in Kyiv, the capital of Ukraine |

 Victoria Nazaruk, a 39-year-old 4th-grade teacher, somberly recounted the devastating reality that nuclear bombs were dropped on Hiroshima and Nagasaki in Japan, causing many to suddenly lose their loved ones.
 Her statement had an immediate impact on the 17 boys and girls, aged 9-10, who had been excitedly participating in her lesson.
 After instructing them on the power of different nuclear weapons and how to operate dosimeters, she requested that the students present the pre-assigned "homework."